MichelML/technical_challenges/e3_solutions/files_with_str.md

 # [files_with_str.py](https://github.com/MichelML/technical_challenges/blob/master/e3_solutions/files_with_str.py)
 This [script](https://github.com/MichelML/technical_challenges/blob/master/e3_solutions/files_with_str.py) helps you find all files containing a pre-specified string inside a choosen directory.

+N.B.
 The script works only with python version 2.* for now.

 ## Quick start
 You can try the script via your commandline with the following command: